What’s one of the best things about having a house that’s built on a flatbed trailer?

 Ask Your Network!

-I am looking for a place to park and live in my little vintage trailer, either in Central MA or nearby.
-I live in a small 16 foot 1960's Avalon I've named The COMET.
+I am looking for a place to park and live in my little vintage trailer nearby.
+I live in a small 16 foot 1960's trailer I've named The COMET.
 She's a school project and my tiny home.
 If you're into this stuff, she's a trailer that is being retro-fitted to be off-grid using all recycled/sustainable materials.

 Here's what I would need in a living situation: